 STI certificates shall contain a Key Usage extension marked as critical.
 For root and intermediate certificates, the Key Usage extension shall contain the key usage value keyCertSign (5), and may contain the key usage values digitalSignature (0) and/or cRLSign (6).
 For end entity certificates, the Key Usage extension shall contain a single key usage value of digitalSignature (0).

 STI intermediate and end entity certificates shall contain a CRL Distribution Points extension containing a single DistributionPoint entry.
-The DistributionPoint shall contain a distributionPoint field identifying the HTTP URL reference to the file containing the SHAKEN CRL hosted by the STI-PA, and a cRLIssuer field that matches the Issuer field of the CRL.
+The DistributionPoint entry shall contain a distributionPoint field identifying the HTTP URL reference to the file containing the SHAKEN CRL hosted by the STI-PA, and a cRLIssuer field that contains the DN of the issuer of the CRL.

 STI intermediate and end entity certificates shall include a Certificate Policies extension containing a single OID value that identifies the SHAKEN Certificate Policy established by the STI-PA.
 The OID value is specified in the SHAKEN Certificate Policy document.